Attractions in Geelong on the Bellarine Peninsula of Australia (popular landmarks and must visit sites)

 Best Places To Stay In Geelong

 Geelong city offers a range of places to stay from luxury apartments to budget motels and boutique accommodation.
 There’s something to suit all tastes and budgets no matter the travelling style.
+Check out all the highly rated and best reviews hotels and inns here for your next stay to Geelong.

 Anchor Geelong has 8 beautifully appointed studio style rooms.
 Each room features a kitchenette, comfy bed, a luxurious bathroom, and outdoor courtyard.